FacuBnz/FacuBnz/README.md

 ### Java Developer - **Q&R Solutions**
 _May 2022 - Present | Hybrid, Buenos Aires Province, Argentina_

-As the backend lead for RE/MAX management systems in Argentina, Bolivia, Paraguay, Ecuador, and Uruguay regions, I specialize in:
+As the backend referent for RE/MAX management systems in Argentina, Bolivia, Paraguay, Ecuador, and Uruguay regions, I specialize in:

 - Creating and maintaining REST services with **Spring**.
 - Implementing **hexagonal architecture** and **Domain-Driven Design (DDD)**.